|

 thesis on which Emdros is based.

-Seminary, Philadelphia, Pennsylvania: Emdros development is
+Pennsylvania: Emdros development is made possible in part

-and development.
-WHI is a research unit of Westminster Theological Seminary.
+Groves Center is a research unit of Westminster Theological Seminary.

 Werkgroep Informatica, Faculty of Theology, Vrije